 These five movies offer all that and more and make for the perfect stepping stone once you've Duffed one too many times.

-Browse Foxtel Now's library of Romance movies for free for two weeks from Foxtel Now
+Watch now: Browse Foxtel Now's explosive selection of Romance movies from Foxtel Now

 The Edge of Seventeen